amalone341/YARA-L-Work/README.md

 ## Intro

-* Quick disclaimer: Depending on your organization the UDM fields that these rules look off of may not match up directly.
+Quick disclaimer: Depending on your organization the UDM fields that these rules look off of may not match up directly.
 The rules may need some tuning.
-All rules are created and tested by myself.
+These rules are a collection of ones created by myself or by detection engineers I have worked with.
 Please use at your own risk.
-If you think there are any issues with my rules or any requests for Yara-L ones please feel free to reach out.
+If you think there are any issues with the rules or any requests for Yara-L ones please feel free to reach out.

 ## Resources
 The following is a link to a few chronicle resources that I commonly use.